abby1635/CS30/Pure Java/README.md

   - Note: change to other versions of Java by switching the number in the URL

 Progressions
-1. Note Taking App in Pure Java (Interacting with Java Compiler through Console using CMD.exe)
+1. Note Taking App in Pure Java (Interacting with Java Compiler through Console using CMD.exe), Case Study
-   - Case Study
-   - Hello World: .java, bytecode, and the javac compiler
+2. Introduction to Pure Java: Hello World, CMD, and using ARGS[]

 ---